jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/2-store-location-data/README.md

 doc["gps"]["lon"] = gps.location.lng();
 ```

-If you are using a Virtual IoT device, remember to install all the needed libraries using a virtual environment.
+If you are using a Virtual IoT device, remember to install all the needed libraries.

 For both the Raspberry Pi and Virtual IoT device, use the existing code from the last lesson to get the latitude and longitude values, then send them in the correct JSON format with the following code: